 Right now, you can find solid, blue-chip stocks that are undervalued by unprecedented amounts.
 If you can buy a stock that should be trading at double or triple the price, why would you want to risk your money on a stock with less probable gains?
 In such an environment, speculative bets just don't make sense.

-For instance, right now, stocks like Citigroup
+For instance, right now, shares of Bank of America

-Sometimes, businesses report earnings but don't produce cash.
+Sometimes businesses report earnings but don't produce cash.
 Sometimes earnings are recognized as an accounting gain immediately, but the cash comes in later.
 Sometimes capital expenditures can exceed the operating cash flows.
 None of these should give you confidence in a market like this one.

 In good times, cash-poor businesses can borrow money or sell equity to tide them over until the business starts producing cash.
 But in more challenging times, they may only be able to borrow at high rates, sacrificing the long-term cash flows of the company to service the debt.
 Worse, they may not be able to borrow at all -- and thus be forced into bankruptcy.